WilliamJarboe/2143-OOP-Jarboe/Assignments/A06/README.md

-It works on the lab computer...
+It works as long as everything is in the right folder.

-...but gives me errors on the assembly level when i try to load in a font on my home computer.